 Dogs – Dog barking is another of the most complained about neighbour noises.
 Local authorities and housing organisations have run very successful initiatives offering advice and support on reducing this problem through appropriate dog care and training.
 A happy pet is a a quiet pet – and animal stories are always popular with the press.

 Noise outdoors – Noise Action Week takes place in spring – when the weather gets warmer and windows are more likely to be open.
-While gardens might be an ‘outdoor room’ – its an opportuinty to remind people that anything in the garden is overheard by neighbours – whether it be a loud telephone conversation, DIY or gardening wit power tools or a party or BBQ.
+While your garden might be an ‘outdoor room’, remember it doesn’t have walls.
+Remind people that anything in the garden is overheard by neighbours – whether it be a loud phone conversation, DIY or gardening with power tools, a party or BBQ.

 Alarms – Alarms going off accidentally can be extremely annoying – often waking up an entire neighbourhood.
 Many local authorities have used Noise Action Week to promote local key holder registration schemes and encourage residents to sign up.

-Transport Noise – In our larger cities and busiest roads, noise action planning is set to work towards reducing the impact of traffic noise.
-Noise Action Week is an opportunity to raise awareness of traffic noise and its impact on health, and the role all can play be choosing quieter transport where practical, avoiding aggressive, noisy driving, and choosing quieter vehicles and quieter tyres.
+Transport Noise – Noise Action Week is an opportunity to raise awareness of traffic noise and its impact on health, and the role all can play be choosing quieter transport where practical, avoiding aggressive, noisy driving, and choosing quieter vehicles and quieter tyres.

-Quiet Areas– As part of noise action planning, many large cities will soon be working to identify quiet open spaces (those with a low level of mechanised noise).
-Noise Action Week provides an opportunity to get people in your area thinking about local open spaces and where they go to get peace and quiet.
+Quiet Areas – Noise Action Week provides an opportunity to get people in your area thinking about local open spaces and where they go to get peace and quiet, and how that peace and quiet can be protected.

 Headphones and Hearing – Research shows many people are listening to headphones at high levels and risk hearing damage as a result – whether it be when out and about or to drown out noise in open plan offices.
 Noise Action Week is an opportunity to raise awareness of the risks of listening too loud.